Scrawny kid.

 Bullies called me Feivel: the mouse from the Disney movies.
 I grew up as a scrawny, half-immigrant kid with no family in the military or business.
 No blueprint.
 No connections.
 Just a conviction that the gap between where I was and where I wanted to be was closeable — if I had the right mindset, habits, and systems.

-Andrew Sridhar — about photo
+Andrew Sridhar portrait

 "